 The Remote Mirror Option is enabled, but not activated.
-The icon that is displayed for this state is similar to the disabled and deactivated state, because the cylinder and its reflection remain grey.
+The icon that displays for this state is similar to the disabled and deactivated state, because the cylinder and its reflection remain gray indicating that it is not available.
 However, there is no red slash, indicating that the option is enabled.